AliEzatyar/library-management-system/README.md

-THis project was made by Ali Abbas Wahidi and Ali Ezatyar.
+THis project was made by Ali Abas Wahidi and Ali Ezatyar.

 features:
  + Librarians can be given their authorized login ID and password without which the system can not be accessed.